 The parish’s first permanent church building was constructed in 1951.
-It now serves as one of two parish halls (Nicholson Hall – so named in honor of Marie Nicholson, for Principal of the parish’s school and later parish staff member).
+It now serves as one of two parish halls (Nicholson Hall – so named in honor of Marie Nicholson, former Principal of the parish’s school and later parish staff member).

 In 1970, the current building became the parish’s church.
 Since that time, the worship space has undergone several renovations.